raspberrypilearning/flappy-parrot/en/step_2.md

 --- task ---

-Add a background with an outdoor landscape. 'blue sky' is a good choice.
+Add a backdrop with an outdoor landscape.
+'Blue Sky' is a good choice.

 ![screenshot](images/flappy-stage.png)